dimforge/ncollide/docs/collision_detection_pipeline.md

 ### Collision groups
 Collision groups are the main way to prevent some object from interacting with each other.
-Internally, it is represented as a few bit fields so verifying if two object can interact is only a matter of performing bitwise operations.
+Internally, it is represented as a few bit fields such that verifying if two objects can interact is only a matter of performing bitwise operations.
 The `world::CollisionGroups` structure defined three masks:

 1. The **membership** mask − the list of groups this collision object is part of.